169th CES firefighters conduct structure fire training in Japan

-U.S. Air Force firefighters assigned to the 169th Civil Engineer Squadron, South Carolina Air National Guard, participate in structure fire training at Yokota Air Base, Japan, July 10, 2025.
-Structure fire training allows firefighters to build muscle memory, improve coordination, and safely apply tactics needed to control and extinguish fires in residential, commercial, and industrial buildings.
+U.S. Air Force Tech.
+Sgt.
+John Farris, a firefighter assigned to the 169th Civil Engineer Squadron, South Carolina Air National Guard, assess the situation during a structure fire training at Yokota Air Base, Japan, July 10, 2025.
+Fire training is essential for firefighters to practice critical skills like search and rescue, fire suppression, and ventilation in realistic scenarios, ensuring readiness for real-life emergencies.
 Firefighters with the 169 CES participated in a two-week deployment for training to strengthen firefighting skills with real-world training opportunities and practical exercises such as live fire response and emergency vehicle operations.
 (U.S. Air National Guard photo by Senior Master Sgt.
 Caycee Watson)

 |Date Taken: